dbh/az-104-reference/az_networking/az_config_network_and_endpoints.md

 ## Endpoint uses
 * Service traffic from a vnet uses pub IP as source IPs
-* w service endpoints, traffice from vpn to service vnet private ips as the source
+* w service endpoints, traffic from vpn to service vnet private ips as the source
 * allows access to services w/o need for reserved IP addresses and firewalls

 ### Why